mmcshane/eventbus/README.md

 delivered as both Derived and Base.

 It is not required that mpm::enable_polymorphic_dispatch be used.
-Any instance of a class type can be published, however if polymorphic delivery is desired then mpm::enable_polymorphic_dispatch must be used.
+Any instance of a C++ object type can be published, however if polymorphic delivery is desired then mpm::enable_polymorphic_dispatch must be used.

 ## Example Usage